TeaPerm/LetsGo/README.md

-# Project Name
+# LetsGo

 ## Description

-This project is aimed at providing a seamless integration between our API, frontend, and documentation to facilitate easy access and understanding for developers and users.
+This project is aimed at providing a seamless integration between our API, and documentation to facilitate easy access and understanding for developers and users.

 ## Links